StellarWitch7/stellarwitch7.github.io/docs/markdown/about.md

 ## Current Projects

+- [Moth](https://github.com/StellarWitch7/Moth), a C# compiler that converts from my custom Moth language to C-compatible code using LLVM.
 - [Earthguard](https://github.com/StellarWitch7/Earthguard), a 1.19.2 Fabric Minecraft mod.
 - [The Evergreen Project](https://github.com/StellarWitch7/The-Evergreen-Project), a WPF app to facilitate the creation of choose-your-own-adventure games.